pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 it's not as important if you want to advance.
 There is also a best time feature shared in a global high score sheet for fastest completed level.

-MAIN MENU -->CUSTOMIZABLE MENU →CHOOSE LEVEL PHASE -->BANK PHASE: Player gets six or seven objects they can put in the level→ BLUE PRINT PHASE : Player can build their level→PLAYABLE PHASE: Player plays their level→
+MAIN MENU -->CUSTOMIZABLE MENU →CHOOSE LEVEL PHASE -->BANK PHASE: engine.gameobject.player.Player gets six or seven objects they can put in the level→ BLUE PRINT PHASE : engine.gameobject.player.Player can build their level→PLAYABLE PHASE: engine.gameobject.player.Player plays their level→
 REPLAY PHASE: (If they die) you can see a replay